08 Jun How to Secure E-commerce Financing for Your Business

 Venture Capital Firm vs. Traditional Bank vs. Growth Capital E-commerce Lender

 Venture Capital (VC) firms might be an exciting concept thanks to the popularity of shows like Shark Tank or Dragon’s Den, but the reality is that less than 1% of all small businesses get VC funding.
 VC firms are not easy to get in front of, funding is highly competitive, and the process can be extensive.

 Even if you’re one of the .05% of companies that have the chance to get VC dollars, you still need to ask if getting VC funding is worth giving up equity in your company.
 Most VCs will provide funding in exchange for an equity position, which dilutes the equity pool that you can offer employees or keep for yourself.
 There may also be other partnership opportunities that arise down the line for which issuing equity would be advantageous to your business.
 But, if too much of your equity is consumed by VCs, you’ll have little flexibility to take the steps you need.
 Since VC funding is a rare offer and may not be in your favor, let’s look at traditional bank loans.

-Ecommerce continues to be a fast-paced, rapid-growth industry, and the pandemic has only revved up the excitement that surrounds it.
+E-commerce continues to be a fast-paced, rapid-growth industry, and the pandemic has only revved up the excitement that surrounds it.
 Total online spending in May 2020 equaled $82.5 billion—a 77% year-over-year increase.
-So, it makes sense for the ecommerce financing sector to grow as well.
-The good news is that while small- to medium-sized businesses have struggled to secure funding in years past, new options are emerging specifically for ecommerce companies that help overcome the hurdles of previous years.
-With the knowledge from this article, you are well-equipped to begin exploring the best options for you and your company as you continue to grow and thrive.
+So, it makes sense for the e-commerce financing sector to grow as well.
+The good news is that while small- to medium-sized businesses have struggled to secure funding in years past, new options are emerging specifically for e-commerce companies that help overcome the hurdles of previous years.